1. Import HashiCorp GPG signing key

 locale: en_US # Sets the system locale to US English.

-keyboard: # Configures the keyboard layout to Spanish (es).
+keyboard: # Configures the keyboard to American layout.

-install-server: true # Installs the OpenSSH server, allowing SSH access to the VM.
+install-server: true # Installs the OpenSSH server for remote access.

-allow-pw: true # Allows password authentication for SSH.
+allow-pw: true # Allows password authentication for SSH logins.

-ssh_quiet_keygen: true # Suppresses output during SSH key generation.
+ssh_quiet_keygen: true # Suppresses output during SSH key generation for cleaner logs.

 allow_public_ssh_keys: true # Allows the use of public SSH keys for authentication.

-packages: # Lists packages to be installed during the setup.
+packages: # Packages to be installed during the setup process.

 - qemu-guest-agent